freshsomebody/simple-booking-system/README.md

 npm install
 ```
 Start the server
-- in Linux or Mac
+- in Linux or Mac, you can run the following command to start both server and database
 ```
 npm run start
 ```
-- in windows (needs two terminals)
+- in windows, you need two terminals to run the following two commands respectively
 ```
 npm run serve
 ```